 Term Definition Access to Health Records Act 1990 The act which was originally repealed by the DPA 1998 for living Data Subjects is still in place for information regarding deceased Data Subjects and their health information.
 Caldicott Guardian A named clinical lead that provides advice on the use of personal data (primarily patient focused) to the Trust Board and employees.
 This simply means that the format we choose must be widely-used and well-established.
 Commonly Used However, just because a format is 'commonly used' does not mean it is appropriate for data portability.
 We must consider whether it is 'structured', and 'machine-readable' as well.
 Although we may be using common software applications, which save data in commonly-used formats, these may not be sufficient to meet the requirements of data portability.
 Consent Freely given; this means giving people genuine ongoing choice and control over how we use their data.
 Obvious and require a positive action to opt in.
 Consent requests must be prominent, unbundled from other terms and conditions, concise and easy to understand, and user-friendly.
-Specifically cover the Data Controller's name, the purposes of the processing and the types of processing activity.
+Specifically cover the Controller's name, the purposes of the processing and the types of processing activity.
 Must be expressly confirmed in words, rather than by any other positive action.
 There is no set time limit for consent.
 How long it lasts will depend on the context.
 We should review and refresh consent as appropriate.
 Consent can also be removed at any time by the data subject.
-Criminal Information Information defined in the GDPR as personal data relating to criminal convictions and offences or related security measures.
-Data Data includes manual information held in structured files as well as information recorded in a form in which it can be processed automatically (i.e. by computer).
-Data Agent A Data Subject handling personal confidential data held by a Data Controller of Data Processor
+Criminal Information Information defined in the UK GDPR as personal data relating to criminal convictions and offences or related security measures.
+Data Data is a collection of values.
+Those values can be characters, numbers, or any other data type.
+If those values are not processed, they have little meaning to a human.
+Data Agent A Data Subject handling personal confidential data held by a Controller of Processor